This post may contain affiliate links. Please see my disclosure policy for details.

 The palace of winds is the most iconic palace in Jaipur.
 But, as it’s on a busy road it’s quite easy to miss as you whizz by in the traffic!

-Unless you want a really bad angled photo which is almost vertical, I would head across the street to observe it in the many cafés there.
+Unless you want a really bad angled photo that is almost vertical, I would head across the street to observe it in the many cafés there.

 Super-tourist in action here, but it was SO fun!
 At one point, the snake did get a little angry and so it was time I bolted haha.

-But, most tourists know it as this due to the massive tribe of monkeys which have made the place their home!
+But, most tourists know it like this due to the massive tribe of monkeys which have made the place their home!

 There are two parts to this place, on the one side there’s the part where you can meet the monkeys.
 There are so many making mischief around, so if you’re afraid of getting bitten, I would avoid it.

 We hired a Bandar walla (monkey guy) to take us up to the top.
 We bought some monkey nuts and he will teach you how to feed and touch them.
 At first, I kept dropping the peanuts as soon as they got near.

-But, after I became a little more comfortable and let them on my shoulder 😛 .
-I did also get an offer to be trained in the art monkey calling.
+But, after I became a little more comfortable I let them climb on my shoulder.
+I did also get an offer to be trained in the art of monkey calling.
 Two months is all he needed and I would be set.
 Nice offer, but I think I’ll give it a miss lol.

 On the other side, is the part where there is a bathing area.
 One for women and one for men.
 I wouldn’t recommend it as it’s crawling with boys!
 The woman’s area was pretty much deserted.

-There are two forts in Jaipur, the Nahargarh fort and Jaigarh fort.
-The Nahagarh fort has a far more impressive view and if you’re going to choose one let this be it.
+Nahargarh Fort has a far more impressive view and if you’re going to choose one let this be it.

 I think I paid like 50 rupees to get in but I got a drinks voucher to enjoy a coke with the view.

-I was actually here to celebrate my first Diwali last year and so this fort provided a birds eye view of all the colourful lights, fireworks and fun!
+I was actually here to celebrate my first Diwali last year and so this fort provided a birds-eye view of all the colourful lights, fireworks, and fun!

 This tourist attraction some would deem tacky, but I absolutely LOVED it!
 It’s essentially a tourist cultural village, which gives you an insight into traditional Rajasthan culture.

 You pay for your meal choice.
-You can have the traditional Indian tali non-Air Con, the Indian tali AC and the International cuisine restaurant.
+You can have the traditional Indian tali non-Air Con, the Indian tali AC, and the International cuisine restaurant.

-A tali is essentially a tray which comes with little pots of traditional Indian foods.
-You’ll have curries, chutneys, rice, naan bread, desert and even butter milk (YUK).
-You’ll eat to the sound of traditional Rajasthan music which is really nice.
+A thali is essentially a tray that comes with little pots of traditional Indian foods.
+You’ll have curries, chutneys, rice, naan bread, dessert, and even buttermilk (YUK).

 After, you can enjoy loads of entertainment which comes included in your ticket.
-Puppet shows, seeing how chapatis are made, camel rides, dancing, fortune telling and a cheap market place are all here.
+Puppet shows, seeing how chapatis are made, camel rides, dancing, fortune-telling, and a cheap marketplace are all here.

 This photo kickstarted my trail of getting dressed up for photos on my trip to India.
 It’s just so fun.